ksuds08/mytestPaywalldisabled/README.md

 5. Open your browser to `http://localhost:5000`.

 ## Features
-- Chat with an AI.
+- Chat with an AI using streaming responses.
 - Payment through Stripe.

 Replace `your_public_key` in `public/app.js` and `your_secret_key` in `.env` with your actual Stripe keys.